California Bank of Commerce

 Walnut Creek, California · FDIC Cert #58583

-California Bank of Commerce is an FDIC-insured bank (Certificate #58583) with $1.9B in total assets and $1.6B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for California Bank of Commerce, an FDIC-insured bank (Certificate #58583) with $1.9B in total assets and $1.6B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Walnut Creek, California, the bank maintains a Tier 1 capital ratio of 12.72% (Well-Capitalized) and a nonperforming loan ratio of 1.46%.
-BankHealthData assigns a composite Health Grade of B (66/100).
+BankHealthData assigns a composite Health Grade of B (66/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 California Bank of Commerce (FDIC cert 58583) is a mid-sized bank with $1.9B in total assets and $1.6B in deposits, based in Walnut Creek, California.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.